 SmugMug prints through different labs.
-Fortunately for our customers, the recommended workflow is the same: Add your full-resolution images to SmugMug.
+Fortunately for all our customers, the recommended workflow is the same: Add your full-resolution images to SmugMug.
 The number of pixels they have when they come out of the camera should be the number of pixels they have when you add them to SmugMug.
-We'll send the full-resolution photos to our print labs.
-They'll optimize the image for specific printer and make sure the quality is top-notch.
+We'll send the full-resolution photos to our print labs, and they'll optimize the image for their specific printer to make sure the quality is top-notch.

-Wondering about dpi?
-Don't.
-It won't matter at all for display on SmugMug or printing.
+Wondering about DPI?
+You don't have to.
+It won't matter at all for displaying on SmugMug or printing.

 How Do I Speed Up Uploads?

 If you find that adding photos to SmugMug is prohibitively slow, consider compressing your image files.
 It sounds tricky, but it's pretty simple and can really get things moving without compromising print quality.
 See #3 on our speed help page for details.

 Note: This still doesn't change the pixel count of your images.
 It simply makes your files smaller.